IUB

 Remember that the number of steps above is meant to motivate you to walk more everyday.
 Don’t be discouraged if you find that you walk fewer than 6,000 steps/day.
 Knowing the number of steps you get should help you feel motivated to walk more.
 Focus on trying to reach your personal goals.
 There is no minimum number of steps required.
 Just give it a try and do your best.

-All walking program participants registered by June 30 will receive weekly motivational e-mails and will qualify to win weekly incentives.
+All participants registered by May 26 will receive weekly motivational e-mails and will qualify to win weekly incentives.

-Finish the four-week log, submit a copy in person, by campus mail, or by fax to the SRSC Rm.
-115 by 5 p.m. on Monday, August 10, 2009.
+Finish the twelve-week log, submit a copy in person, by campus mail, or by fax to the SRSC Rm.
+115 by 5 PM on August 24, 2014.

 Ways to add more steps to your day: